GabrieleGhisleni/DistilBERT-for-Sentiment-Classification/README.md

-Fine-tuning of DistilBERT model for down-stream task as Binary Classification.
+Fine-tuning of DistilBERT model for down-stream task as sentiment classification.

-Look at the notebook or [here]() for more details.
+Look at the notebook or [here](https://gabrieleghisleni.github.io/DeepLearning-Lab/SentimentAnalysis-DistilBERT/) for more details.